 Smith has always persisted in believing that the diary is authentic.
 As he explained:

 “I have never been in any doubt that the diary is a genuine document written in 1888 and 1889.
 The new and indisputable evidence, that on 9th March 1992, the diary was removed from under the floorboards of the room that had been James Maybrick’s bedroom in 1889, and offered later on the very same day to a London literary agent, overrides any other considerations regarding its authenticity.
 It follows that James Maybrick is its most likely author.
 Was he Jack the Ripper?
 He now has to be a prime suspect, but the disputes over the Ripper’s identity may well rage for another century at least.”

 Despite Smith’s strong beliefs in the diary, opinion at large has remained divided.
 Scientific tests on the diary’s inks proved inconclusive as to whether or not they were actually from the late 19th century.

 Furthermore, a pocket watch was found in 1993, bearing engravings reading “J. Maybrick,” “I am Jack,” and containing the initials of the five victims.
 Tests on the watch were not fully conclusive but suggested that it was not a modern forgery.

 Nevertheless, Barrett’s statements about the diary’s origins and his 1995 affidavit, among other factors, continue to cast doubt upon the diary.
-Furthermore, little else known about Maybrick’s life would implicate him in the killings.

 After this look at James Maybrick, read up on some of the other suspects believed to be Jack the Ripper.
 Then, discover the forgotten stories behind Jack the Ripper’s victims.